Michael Harris II Preview, Player Props: Braves vs. Cardinals

 Michael Harris II At The Plate

-- Among qualified hitters in MLB play, he ranks 13th in batting average, 64th in on-base percentage, and 54th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 10th, his on-base percentage ranks 52nd, and he is 48th in the league in slugging.

-- Harris II enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .300 with one homer.
+- Harris II enters this game on a eight-game hitting streak.
+During his last games, he's hitting .400 with one homer.

+- In 68.4% of his 114 games this season, Harris II has picked up at least one hit.
+He's also had 27 multi-hit games.

-- He has homered in 9.7% of his games this season, and 3% of his trips to the dish.
+- Looking at the 114 games he has played this season, he's went deep in 11 of them (9.6%), and in 3% of his trips to the plate.

-- In 25.7% of his games this season, Harris II has picked up at least one RBI.
-In 11 of those games (9.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Harris II has picked up an RBI in 25.4% of his games this season, with two or more RBI in 9.6% of his games.
+He has also driven in three or more runs in three contests.

-- In 42 of 113 games this season, he has scored, and 13 of those games included multiple runs.
+- He has scored in 37.7% of his games this season, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.